-In light of the philosophy and objectives of our executive compensation program described below, we believe that the basic elements of compensation offered to our executives were appropriate for Fiscal 2010 and should not change for Fiscal 2011.
-Although we remain subject to the economic environment negatively affecting the recreational vehicle industry, we are determined to provide adequate compensation programs necessary to retain and motivate our executives to implement strategic initiatives we believe are necessary to increase shareholder value and restore consistent profitability in the future.
+In light of the philosophy and objectives of our executive compensation program described below, we believe that the basic elements of compensation offered to our executives were appropriate for Fiscal 2011.
+Although we remain subject to the economic environment negatively affecting the recreational vehicle industry, we are determined to provide adequate compensation programs necessary to retain and motivate our executives to implement strategic initiatives we believe are necessary to increase shareholder value and maintain consistent profitability in the future.